tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

  “Right.”
 I groaned, biting against a cry.
 I had to staunch my wound as best as I could.

 Her eyes went to the gate ahead of us.
-That's a mechanical lock.
-“So, we… we climb over, right?”
+"That's a mechanical lock.
+So, we… we climb over, right?”

 Screaming from behind me.